ibexa/documentation-developer/docs/tutorials/generic_field_type/6_settings.md

 ## Redefine template

-Finally, redefine the Point 2D template so it accommodates the new `format` field.
+Finally, redefine the Point 2D template, so it accommodates the new `format` field.

 In `templates/point2d_field.html.twig` replace the content with: